jpikl/rew/README.md

 | `a/./b`   | `a/b`  |   | `/a/./b`  | `/a/b` |
 | `a/../b`  | `b`    |   | `/a/../b` | `/b`   |

-Canonical path `A` works similarly to `h` but has some differences:
+Canonical path `P` works similarly to `p` but has some differences:

 - Evaluation will fail for a non-existent path.
 - Result will always be an absolute path.